 The type of finish you choose will greatly enhance the sort after interior atmosphere.
-Your door and cabinet hardware are far more critical than previously understood.
-Even at a sub conscious level we are affected by the objects around us, and further, by the items with which we interact.
-I.e., taps, cutlery, door handles and cabinet handles.
+Your door and cabinet hardware is far more critical than previously understood.
+Even at a subconscious level we are affected by the objects around us, and further, by the items with which we interact, i.e. taps, cutlery, door handles and cabinet handles.
 Read more about this here.

 Our team of specialists in this area, have dug deep into their collective professional knowledge and describe the extensive number of finishes available in 2020.
 They also provide a commentary on what’s popular currently.

 One for the ages, this finish is new for 2020 and has been very quick out of the starting blocks.
-Sitting in the middle of mat black and stainless steel in pigmentation, graphite nickel exudes warmth with attitude and charm.
+Sitting in the middle of matt black and stainless steel in pigmentation, graphite nickel exudes warmth with attitude and charm.
 This is a a designers dream, as it is bolt, yet warm, and is not polarising like a Matt Black finish.
 Its gun metal but not; Its brown but its not; its charcoal but its not.
 So then what is it?
 Graphite Nickel!

 Brushed Nickel is a subdued silver with a lustrous luminosity that speaks to the heart.
 Its pearl like hues bring out the luxurious tones and is the reason that Brushed Nickel is high on the list of favourites.
 Another benefit – It pretty much goes with anything and is especially congruous with stainless steel.